 There are perhaps thousands of various educational organizations wanting to sell you their project management courses.

-If you have decided to further your Project Management Career and take project management courses and eventually want to earn your project management certificate through either PMI or IPMA (more on them below), I suggest going to one of the accredited, “name” institutions that offer online courses, as post-graduate certificates in a specific project management discipline.
+If you have decided to further your Project Management Career and take project management courses to eventually earn your project management certificate through either PMI or IPMA (more on them below), I suggest going to one of the accredited, “name” institutions that offer online courses, as post-graduate certificates in a specific project management discipline.

 You can work at your own pace, in your office, home, or when traveling, and the cost is very reasonable, from (USD) $1000 to $2000 per course.
 After several months of research, I went through Villanova University and took their Masters Certificate in Applied Project Management courses, which ended with a one month exam prep class for PMI’s PMP certification.
 I followed that three-years later by taking Villanova's Advanced Strategic Project Management Master's Certificate.

-There are two major project management professional associations worldwide – the Project Management Institute and the International Project Management Association.
+There are two major project management professional associations worldwide – the Project Management Institute (PMI) and the International Project Management Association (IPMA).
 Both offer their own networking opportunities, resources, publications, and certification, with no collaboration between the two organizations.

 Although I am a member of both, I highly recommend membership in at least one of these organizations (I recommend you join the one with whom you decide to certify).
 Both also have a good international presence.